usrme/website/src/pages/posts/how-to-trim-a-container-image-that-includes-azure-cli.md

     ...
 ```

 Thanks to this significantly decreased amount of packages I was able to decrease the size of the previous image from 1.17GB to 307MB, a reduction of almost 74%!
-Here's the full Dockerfile that also installs AzCopy, `bash`, `coreutils`, and `jq`:
+Here's the full Dockerfile that also installs AzCopy, `bash`, `coreutils`, and `jq`[^4]:

 ```docker
 # https://github.com/Azure/azure-cli/issues/19591